Theloderma corticale

 Theloderma corticale (common names: mossy frog, Vietnamese mossy frog, Tonkin bug-eyed frog, moss bug-eyed frog, and [for the formerly recognized Theloderma kwangsiense] Kwangsi warty treefrog) is a species of frog in the family Rhacophoridae.
 It is now known to be found in northern Vietnam, south–central Laos, and southern China (Guangdong, Guangxi, Hainan, Yunnan).

 Description

-The common name "mossy frog" arises from the fact that its skin is a mottled green and brown that resembles moss growing on rock, and forms an effective form of camouflage.
+The common name "mossy frog" arises from the fact that its skin is a mottled green and brown that resembles moss growing on rock, and provides an effective form of camouflage.
 They have large sticky pads on their toes and a soft underbelly.
 They measure about 61 mm in snout–vent length.

 The females will grow larger than the males and can reach sizes of 8–9 cm.
 This species will curl into a ball when frightened, and play dead.